WordPress/WPCredits-Tracker/Students/[Student Onboarding] Pisa.md

 1. The student fill up the form and indicates **'Pisa University'** as their institution.
 2. 'Status' column needs to be **empty** at this point.
-3. Airtable sends an email to asking the student to book a meeting with Isotta (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3932399) as reference).
+3. Airtable sends an email to asking the student to book a meeting with Isotta (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3932399) as reference) with interships@wordpressfundation.org in copy.

 ## Step 2: After the Individual Meeting with Isotta

 1. Isotta applies the status **'Interested'** in the 'Status' column.
-2. Airtable sends the email asking for all information needed for the Agreement (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3910748) as reference).
+2. Airtable sends the email asking for all information needed for the Agreement (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3910748) as reference) with interships@wordpressfundation.org in copy.

 ## Step 3: Agreement Signature and Process

 1. Students provide all needed information.
-2. Isotta prepares the agreement and ask the Student to sign it.
+2. Isotta prepares the agreement, sign it, and send it to the student and ask the student to sign it and to complete the signature round (tutor + send to the intership office).
-3. **When agreement is signed**, Isotta applies the status **Confirmed** to the student's 'Status' column.
-4. Isotta completes the process in the University portal until the status of the agreement is AT (final acceptance).
+3. The students needs to confirm Isotta that the intership office has activated the project.
-5. Isotta assigns the status **Active** to the student's 'Status' column.
+4. **When the project has been activated on the intership portal**, Isotta assigns the status **Active** to the student's 'Status' column.

 ## Step 4: Mentor Assignment and Welcome Email to the Course

-1. When the student's 'Status' column is **Confirmed**, we receive an email from Airtable advising to assign a Mentor in the student's 'Mentor' column.
+1. When the student's 'Status' column is **Active**, we receive an email from Airtable advising to assign a Mentor in the student's 'Mentor' column.
 2. We will assign that message to Francesco (we can change this) and he will take care of assigning the Mentor to the Student with his knowledge of Italian Mentors status/preferences.
+3. After assigning the mentor, Francesco will change the status to **In Sensei**.
-3. When the student's 'Status' column is **Active** + **'Mentor' column is not empty**, Airtable sends the welcome email with the mentor in copy (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3934763) as reference).
+4. When the student's 'Status' column is **In Sensei** + **'Mentor' column is not empty**, Airtable sends the welcome email with the mentor in copy (see [this template](https://secure.helpscout.net/settings/inbox/348355/saved-replies/3934763) as reference).